YWangXJ/Udacity-P7-PathPlanning/README.md

 It is worth mentioning that a coordinates transfromation was conducted for the simplicity of the coding and spline calculation (line 343 transform to car coordinates: 0 degree is the front; line 394 transform it back to the original coordinates system)

 ### Lane Changing
 the car is able to change lane safely when there is a slow vehicle in the front.
-It tends to change back to center line if all surounding lanes are safe.
+It tends to change back to center line if the center lanes are safe.
 ![alt text][image1]

 the car is able to follow behind a car.